INFORMATION AND THOUGHTS ON CHOOSING A KAYAK

 All other things being equal, on a symmetrical kayak your body in the cockpit is over the true middle of the kayak- the “pivot point”.
 This makes it easier to turn and maneuver the kayak.
 Fish-form kayaks generally have roomier cockpits and a greater tendency to track or hold a straight line.
 Swede-form kayaks will tend to cruise at slightly faster speeds, and feel as though they have slightly better stability, but they will require slightly more effort to turn.
 We have also found Swede form kayaks a little easier to enter and exit, since you can usually straddle the kayak at the front of the cockpit and lower your buns into the seat.
 While the differences in white water and sea kayaks can be significant, in recreational kayaks they are pretty minor.
 We have both Swede form and Fish form boats in the YakPak.
 Personal fit and feel are far more important in a recreational kayak than exact hull shape.

 Rocker is the curve of the hull from front to back.
 If you place the kayak on the ground and push down gently on the bow or stern, does it “rock” up and down?
-If a boat with a lot of rocker then less of its hull is actually in the water, so the easier it will be to turn.
+If a boat has a lot of rocker then less of its hull is actually in the water, so the easier it will be to turn.
 With less rocker there is more hull in the water and the boat will track (go straight) better.
 Since most people want a kayak to go straight most of the time, most recreational and touring kayak have very little rocker.
 But you can create rocker by edging the boat onto one side.
 For this reason, very little rocker is necessary and rocker is really a minor issue in recreational kayaks.
 Just stay away from any boat with excessive rocker that looks kinda like a banana.
 A high degree of rocker is much better suited for white water kayaks than recreational or touring kayaks.

 TO RUDDER OR NOT TO RUDDER (OR SKEG)